tadoophom/ecs160-hw3/ANALYSIS.md

 └─ strategy: explore ────────── state: in progress ──┘

-When using the ASAN and UBSAN sanitizers, the execution speed is much lower (24.36/sec) but the coverage reached 11.80%.
+When using the ASAN and UBSAN sanitizers, the execution speed is much lower (24.36/sec) but the map coverage reached 11.80%.
 The execution speed is very low because the sanitizers have to check shadow memory, redzones, and undefined behavior at runtime.
+As for the new edges found, the run had 8.77% which is about the same as the seeded run in part B.
 This run has 27 saved crashes which is less than the seeded run in part B but these crashes might be caused by bugs that would not be detected in runs without the sanitizers.

 ## Part D results